Titantek/ada-outlier-datastory/content.md

 {: .box-warning}
    **🎮 Wikispeedia 🎮** \
    Wikispeedia is a game where the player starts from a given Wikipedia page and needs to reach another Wikipedia article only by navigating through the links present in the articles.
-The goal of the game is to reach the target article but clicking on the least ammount of links possible!
+The goal of the game is to reach the target article but clicking on the least amount of links possible!
    Let's take the example of a game starting from Electric Field and leading to Fractal.
 We can click on Physics, Mathematics, Geometry, Symmetry and on this page we can find Fractal!
    There are so many links and pages in Wikipedia that it is very rare that two pages are not linked at all.
    Try a game of Wikispeedia yourself <a href="https://dlab.epfl.ch/wikispeedia/play/" target="_blank" rel="noopener noreferrer">here</a>!